Starting Your First Blog In 2019: The “How To” Guide

 There are some basic SEO skills you can apply to any blog post you publish that will help improve your search engine rankings.

 - Have a Good Title.
 The closer your title relates to keywords people are searching for, the higher your content will rank.

-- Invest in Linking.
+- Internal Linking.
 Internally link to other content on your blog to organize it better for web crawlers.
 In addition, aim to have other websites link back to your website (through guest posting, blog comments, or just by publishing quality content others want to mention on their own site) so Google and other search engines can reward you for being authoritative and rank your blog posts higher.

 - Keyword Research.
-Take the time to find out what keywords relate to your content so that when people search them, your website appears as one of the most relevant results.
+Take the time to find out what keywords relate to your content so that when people search for them, your website appears as one of the most relevant results.
 Add keywords to the title of your blog post, in the content body, and in metadata such as image alt text.

 Give your readers a way to share their favorite content with those they know and watch your blog’s traffic boom.
-In addition, provide links to your social media accounts so loyal readers can follow you and either interact with you on social media, or again, share their favorite stuff with everyone else.
+In addition, provide links to your social media accounts so loyal readers can follow you and either interact with you on social media or again, share their favorite stuff with everyone else.

-Two of the most popular social media platforms in use right now are Facebook and Twitter.
+Two of the most popular social media platforms in use are Facebook and Twitter.
 You can add native videos to Facebook and cater to those that love to watch videos, you can Tweet instant updates on Twitter and invite followers to check out your new blog post.
 And most importantly, no matter which network you use, you can expand your reach to an audience base you never even knew about.

 - Sign up for Google AdSense, display ads on your website, and make money every time someone clicks on one.

 - Sell ad space to others in your industry so they can promote their products and services to your audience base.